 Your personal information is out there, and identity thieves are buying it and selling it.
 Worse yet, criminals have a variety of methods to steal your private data.
 That being said, the IRS wants you to understand how they operate so you can avoid becoming the victim of a scam artist.

 - Identity thieves obtain your personal information through many different means, including stealing a wallet or purse or accessing information you provide to an unsecured internet site.
 They even look for personal information in your trash.
 Some identity thieves pose as someone needing information through a phone call or an e-mail.

 - The IRS NEVER initiates contact with a taxpayer by e-mail, and rarely by phone.
-Click here to read AGH's alert: Watch Out for "IRS" Spam, Calls and Identity Theft.
+Click here to read AGH's alert: Common scamming attempts - including contacts from the "IRS".